 Proforma - payment to be received before the goods are shipped, normally your first order to a new stockist will be on proforma and I would recommend that all international orders are on proforma.

 Carriage paid - a set amount where if reached you will offer free carriage, this is often higher than the minimum order amount.
 I would recommend that you do offer a carriage paid amount as pretty much every buyer I know hates to pay for carriage.

 Minimum order - the minimum a buyer would have to order for you to pick, pack, and send their order.

 Pack size - the minimum a buyer needs to buy of one particular product.

-Minimum order Quantity - MOQ - generally used mostly by larger retailers, essentially it's the same as the minimum order but usually refer to one product.
+Minimum Order Quantity - MOQ - generally used mostly by larger retailers, essentially it's the same as the minimum order but usually refers to one product.

 Point of Sale - POS - this is usually something that will help sell your products, often it's a sign with the story of your brand or a display unit for your products.

 Counter Display Unit - CDU - A display stand for your products, usually holds a number of products and sits on a counter.

 Floor Standing Display Unit - FSD Unit - A taller display stand for your products that sits on the shop floor.